-With smartphones carrying so much of our important data nowadays, any potential damage is a huge risk.
-We store all our contact numbers, our photos (frivolous and sentimental alike), even our documents on there.
-Despite the giant leaps made in smartphone design, our devices are still prone to damage, and if they sustain too much, they’ll stop working altogether.
-It is important to protect our data devices.
-A common mishap is dropping the handset into the toilet or a drink.
-This is easily done now, whether it slips from your hand or your pocket (the sleek, slippery cases most have now only exacerbates the problem).
+Dropped phone in water, salt or freshwater?
+Smartphones carry much of our important data.
+Any potential smartphone damage is a huge risk.
+We store all our photos, contact numbers, even our documents on our cellphones.
+Consequently, the giant leaps made in smartphone design, our devices are still prone to damage.
+If they sustain too much, they’ll stop working altogether.
+Today, a mishap is dropping your cellphone into the toilet or a glass of water.
+However, this can be easily done, whether it slips from your hand or your pocket (the sleek, slippery cases only exacerbates the problem).

+Dropped phone in toilet?
 Don’t have your phone synced up to your online accounts?
-If you have photos and other vital data saved on your SD card or your Micro SD card, you may be able dry it out for SD recovery.
-While your first thought might be to blast it with a hairdryer for hours, you should avoid doing this.
-Instead, place it in a warm, dry place and leave it for a while – a few days, perhaps – and hook it up to your PC or other device able to read it.
-Hopefully, your files should still be accessible, allowing you to transfer them to this other device.
+Have photos and vital data saved on your SD card or Micro SD card, you may be able to dry it out for micro SD card data recovery.
+A phone dropped in water will have SD card damage.
+Your first thought might be to blast it with a hairdryer for hours.
+You should avoid doing this.
+Primarily, place it in a warm, dry place and leave it for a while.
+After a few days, hook it up to your PC or other device and try to read it.
+Finally, your files should still be accessible.
+This allows you to transfer them to another smartphone.

 If you have no online sync and no SD card, then you’re down to trying to revive the phone itself.
+Dropping your phone in water is serious.
 Depending on the amount of water damage the handset absorbed, you may be able to save it.
-Again, avoid the hairdryer technique – instead, remove the backing and the battery, and place it in a bag of rice.
-Place this bag into a dry space – such as an airing cupboard – and leave for a few days to a week: the rice should absorb the water, and leave your phone in working order.
+Again, avoid the hairdryer technique.
+Instead, remove the backing and the battery, and place it in a bag of rice.
+Place your phone in a dry space like a cupboard.
+Leave for a few days to a week.
+Soon, the rice should absorb the water, and leave your phone in working order.

 Now, try to switch the phone back on.
-If it works, the chances are good that it will have recovered well enough for you to access your data (now might be a good time to back it up elsewhere), or, at the very least, you may be able to connect it to your computer with a USB cable.
-If this works, you should be able to transfer your data to the computer, and perhaps store it in the cloud (for example, using Google Drive or emailing it to yourself).
+Is it working?
+Chances are it’ll be recovered well enough for you to access your lost data.
+Therefore, now might be a good time to back it up.
+Above all, you may be able to connect it to your computer with a USB cable.
+If a success, transfer your data to the computer, perhaps store it in the cloud.
+For example, check out Media Fire or email everything to yourself.

-If these methods offer no success, or if you’d prefer to let experts try first, contact a professional data recovery service.
-A reliable firm will be able to assess the problem with an experienced eye. .locate your data, to ensure all those important pictures and files are there when you need them.
+If these methods offer no success, or you prefer to hire file recovery experts, contact a professional data recovery service.
+A reliable firm will assess the problem with an experienced eye.
+They’ll locate all your lost files.
+Additionally, it ensures your important pictures and files are there when you need them.